 As at 4th April 2015, consumer lending represented 2% of total loans and advances to customers.
 Nationwide offers consumer lending in the formal of unsecured personal loans and credit cards.
 Overdraft facilities on current accounts also contribute towards this figure.

 In conjunction with our core business of providing residential mortgage loans and retail savings, we develop and sell insurance products branded with our name but underwritten by third-party insurers.

-The main products we sell are buildings and contents insurance, travel insurance, motor insurance and personal accident insurance.
+The main products we sell are buildings and contents insurance, travel insurance and motor insurance.

-We also provide advice for life assurance and critical illness cover products supplied and administered by Legal & General.
+We also provide life assurance and critical illness cover products supplied and administered by Legal & General.

-We provide advice on a range of personal investment products, including Unit Trusts, OEICs, Stocks and Shares ISA’s and Investment Bonds, administered by Legal & General.
+Nationwide also provide a range of personal investment products, including Unit Trusts, OEICs, stocks and shares ISA’s and investment bonds, administered by Legal & General.